fgroupindonesia/socnetsdkv3/README.md

-# socnetsdkv3
+# SocNet SDK v3
+known as Social Network Software Development Kit.
+It has two different kinds of application:
+1. library (*.jar)
+2. small app (*.exe)

-an automation library that help everyone to do social media post easily!
+The SocNetSDK is also known as an automation library that help everyone to do social media post easily!

 ## For new comers
 we suggest you to try out several tutorials given